-Because we have mixed age classes, our learning themes and topics are planned in a rolling format over three years (A, B and C).
+Because we have mixed age classes, our learning themes and topics are planned in a rolling format over two years (A and B).
 Where possible we encourage the children to decide the focus of their learning within a theme or topic as we know that this increases their level of engagement and subsequently raises the standards that they achieve.
-As pupils and staff plan together, the learning focus for each term will be planned out in more detail, so don't worry if some terms look a little empty at the moment!
+As pupils and staff plan together, the learning focus for each term will be planned out in more detail.